-Searching for the perfect office can be difficult for any business, with many encountering avoidable mistakes.
+Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 2. Overlooking Budget Restrictions

-Forgetting a clear, realistic budget for your office search can lead to various financial issues.
+Failing to establish a clear and realistic budget for your office search can lead to various financial issues, putting pressure on cash flow.

 The budget should cover all aspects of the move, such as the cost of moving (hiring removal vans/equipment) and a deposit.
 Serviced office providers often require an upfront payment of the first month’s rent and a deposit.

-Serviced workspaces are all-inclusive, but meeting room hire, and parking can incur additional charges, so discuss this to ensure it is within your workspace budget.
+Serviced workspaces are all-inclusive, but meeting room hire and parking can incur additional charges, so discuss this with a broker like us to ensure it is within your budget.

 3. Under/Overestimating Size Requirements